PalmerCurrie/NBA-Wordle/README.md

 # NBA-Wordle
-NBA Wordle made with React + JavaScript
+NBA Wordle made with React + JavaScript,  made with the BALLDONTLIE API.

 # To Do
 - Home Page